wei-hsuan-cheng/wb_humanoid_mpc/docs/humanoid_centroidal_mpc/supplement_pattern_types.md

    - Pattern A: a sophisticated pattern generator *can* plan CoM and arm motion jointly.
    - Pattern B: if your “CoM = torso + offset” approximation ignores arm mass, it becomes less accurate for large arm motions.
-   - Pattern C: arms can be used as an internal degree of freedom to adjust balance (e.g. arm flailing or counter–swing) without a prescribed CoM trajectory.
+   - Pattern C: arms can be used as an internal degree of freedom to adjust balance (*e.g.*, arm flailing or counter–swing) without a prescribed CoM trajectory.

 In summary:

-- In a **true centroidal MPC** implementation using the URDF inertias, *all* links—including arms— contribute to CoM and centroidal momentum.
+- In a **true centroidal MPC** implementation using the URDF inertias, *all* links—including arms—contribute to CoM and centroidal momentum.
 - Arm configurations are not “just for legs”; they are part of the dynamical system that determines CoM, momentum, and feasible GRFs.

 ---